ESPADA: Execution Speedup via Semantics Aware Demonstration Data Downsampling for Imitation Learning: Method

 \subsection{Segment-wise Downsampling and Dataset Compilation}

-Given the final segmentation $\mathcal{S}$, we construct an acceleration-aware dataset by applying replicate-before-downsample with a larger downsampling factor for casual spans and a smaller downsampling factor for precision spans.
+Given the final segmentation $\mathcal{S}$, we construct an acceleration-aware dataset by applying RBD with a larger downsampling factor for casual spans and a smaller downsampling factor for precision spans.

-\paragraph{Replicate-before-downsample.} To maintain full state coverage under temporal compression, we adopt a replicate-before-downsample strategy~\cite{demospeedup}.
+\paragraph{Replicate-before-downsample (RBD).} To maintain full state coverage under temporal compression, we adopt RBD~\cite{demospeedup}.
 For a segment $[s,e]$ and downsampling factor $N$, we create $N$ replicas with offsets $m\in\{0,\dots,N-1\}$ and retain frames $\{\,t\in[s,e] \mid (t-s)\bmod N=m\,\}$.
 Taking the union across $m$ recovers the original support, thereby preserving full state diversity in the downsampled dataset and preventing loss of observation coverage during model training.

 \paragraph{Geometric Consistency for Chunked Policies.}\

 Temporal acceleration alters the per-chunk spatial displacement, undermining the horizon $K$ that the policy has been optimized to perform best at.
 To maintain geometric fidelity under accelerated demonstrations, we adopt the geometry-consistent downsampling scheme~\cite{demospeedup} and rescale the effective chunk horizon $K'$ so that its spatial displacement remains consistent with the original: